Once a contract is signed and sealed, it’s set in stone — or is it?

 Extension of the closing date

-If problems arise, such as with the buyer’s financing or with the sale of their own property, both parties can agree to an extension.
+If problems arise, such as with the buyer’s financing or with the sale of the buyer’s own property, the buyer and seller can agree to an extension.

 Escrow holdback

-An agreement may be put in place that the full payment can be withheld until certain “tasks” are carried out by the seller.
+An agreement may be put in place so that full payment can be withheld until certain tasks are carried out by the seller.

 Inspection contingency

-The buyer may choose to add an inspection contingency addendum so that if any inspection reveals issues with the property, they can withdraw from the sale or request that the issues are resolved.
+The buyer may choose to add an inspection contingency addendum so that if any inspection reveals issues with the property, they can withdraw from the sale or request that the issues be resolved.

 Seller financing